joemasilotti/masilotti.com/_posts/turbo-ios/2021-03-19-forms-and-basic-authentication.md

 end
 ```

-These changes ensure the user is always remembered “forever.”
+These changes ensure the user is always remembered "forever."
 20 years is what Rails uses for [permanent cookies](https://apidock.com/rails/ActionDispatch/Cookies/CookieJar/permanent).
-You might also want to hide the “Remember me?” option in the sign in form.
+You might also want to hide the "Remember me?" option in the sign in form.

 ### Client changes